Commonly Reported HVAC Problems:

 Heat pumps can ice-up during the winter time.
 And it is normal for the entire coil to be covered in a white frost, even light ice, during certain weather conditions.
 But it is not normal for the entire unit to be encased in ice; including the top of the unit and the insides of the coil for an extended period of time.
 This indicates a problem and should be addressed quickly to save energy and avoid serious damage to the equipment.

 Heat pumps will naturally ice-up in the winter but will periodically go into a defrost cycle to de-ice the coils.
 This keeps the unit running efficiently.
 If the coils are blocked by ice, proper heat transfer between the refrigerant and the outside air cannot occur.
+The unit pictured left, was iced-up so badly, it damaged the fan blades, crushed the outdoor coils; causing the refrigerant to leak out and ruined the compressor - a complete loss.

 How does the defrost cycle work?